cycord-lib/cycord/readme.md

 # Cycord - A High-Performance Cython Wrapper for the Discord API
+> [!NOTE]
+> This library is currently unfinished and is not yet production ready.
+Join the [discord](https://discord.gg/xbZMHJjrTR) for updates.
 ## Overview
-Cycord is a high-performance Python library built with Cython that provides an easy and efficient interface to the Discord API.
+Cycord is a high-performance library built with Cython that provides an easy and efficient interface to the Discord API.

 Designed to be a drop-in replacement for [discord.py](https://github.com/Rapptz/discord.py), Cycord allows you to effortlessly boost the performance of your existing bots.